Subaru Sumeragi: Reception

 Subaru's character has received a positive critical response for appearances in manga and anime publications since his introduction in Tokyo Babylon.
 Anime News Network listed him as the best anime exorcist based on the cases he deals with across the series.
 While reviewing the Tokyo Babylon OVAs, Chris Beveridge from Mania Entertainment found Subaru's portrayal interesting and recommended it to X fans to explore the character more.
-Josh Begley noted that Subaru's works stand out from the other espers (magical beings) seen in Western works, pointing out how he interacts with spirits, giving each of them compassion much to the critic's surprise.
-On the other hand, Stig Hogset from THEM Anime Reviews criticized Subaru for being unfit for his job because of his quiet personality.
+Josh Begley noted that Subaru's works stand out from the other magical persons seen in Western works, pointing out how he interacts with spirits, giving each of them compassion much to the critic's surprise.
+Sptig Hogset from THEM Anime Reviews mentioned that Subaru unfit for his job because of his quiet personality.
 Writers from Manga Bookshelf noted how Subaru deeply believes in the philosophy that nobody can fully understand another person's pain and thus he is unwilling to become attached to other characters.
 As Subaru develops feelings for Seishiro without realizing it, he starts growing as an individual.
-Zona Negativa stated that despite the series being a shōjo manga aimed at young women, Subaru's hero journey felt more like that of a manga aimed at young men, shōnen manga, due to the many types of enemies he faces while finding his foes' deep nature and thus he might attract male readers.
+Zona Negativa stated that despite the series is serialized in a shōjo magazine for young women, Subaru's hero journey felt more like that of a manga serialized in a shōnen magazine for young men, due to the many types of enemies he faces while finding his foes' deep nature and thus he might attract male readers.
+In general, Subaru is credited for being one of the first onmyoji manga which inspired more series with more onmyoji.

 Rebecca Silverman from Anime News Network noted that Subaru's darker characterization in the series' ending was so similar to Seishiro's that he acted like the man lived.
 Silverman commented that this change was paralleled in their next work, xxxHolic, where its lead character Kimihiro Watanuki began to act like his former boss Yuko Ichihara.
 Manga Bookshelf's regarded Subaru's darker characterization, rather than comparing it with Seishiro's like Silverman, they focused more on how Subaru lost part of his identity as he saw in Hokuto another part of himself.
 Novelist Yoshiki Tanaka believes one of Subaru's greatest appeals to female readers is his innocence displayed when he interacts with ghosts despite the dangers this interaction can produce.